WenjianBI/GRAB.github.io/docs/mainpage.md

 permalink: /
 ---

-SAIGE is an R package developed with Rcpp for genome-wide association tests in large-scale data sets and biobanks.
+GRAB is an R package developed with Rcpp for Genome-wide Robust Analaysis for Biobank data.
 The method

 - accounts for sample relatedness based on the generalized mixed models
 - allows for model fitting with either full or sparse genetic relationship matrix (GRM)